 A pregnant woman's body changes weekly from conception until delivery.
 Massage during pregnancy can alleviate stress, diminish aches and pains, and provide nurturing support to both mother and fetus.
 After delivery, postpartum massage can help a new mother feel better physically and emotionally as she adjusts to the many changes associated with becoming a parent.

 Like a Balinese dance for the body, this 75-minute treatment begins with a foot bath and scrub followed by a full-body massage with aromatherapy oil.
 Swedish technique combines with acupressure and stretching to make this the ultimate in relaxation.
+(Please note that this modality is offered only at my Second Avenue location.)

 In this highly relaxing treatment, Claire Marie Miller describes Integrative Reflexology® as a modality that stimulates reflex points on the feet, hands, and ears to "tap into and open up the systems and organs to allow the body to transport important information about the source and nature of any neurological and metabolic imbalances within the body."
 For those seeking hands-on healing without massage or the need to disrobe, consider Integrative Reflexology®.
 The only contraindications are being acutely ill or having certain foot fungal or viral infections.